 In terms of the duration of these meetings, approximately 49% of NRIs annual meetings spanned a single day, while 28% extended over a period of two days.
-Meetings lasting for three It is noteworthy that a majority of these meetings were organized on consecutive days, although a few adopted a different approach by spacing sessions throughout the year.
+Meetings lasting for three days accounted for 18%, while a smaller percentage, 3%, hosted meetings spanning four or five days.
+It's noteworthy that a majority of these meetings were organized on consecutive days, although a few adopted a different approach by spacing sessions throughout the year.